Programs of Study

 Programs

-You should consider pursuing the Minor Program in Psychology if you are interested in Psychology as a part of your general education or as a compliment to your training in another profession (e.g., nursing, rehabilitation medicine, physical and health education, social work, etc.).
+You should consider pursuing the Minor Program in Psychology if you are interested in Psychology as a part of your general education or as acompliment to your training in another profession (i.e., nursing, rehabilitation medicine, physical health and education, social work,etc.).

 Required Courses: